Fire Ambulance Police: 111

-The AED is stored in a stainless steel box on the street facing wall of the public changing rooms in the Hank Edwards Reserve.
-To unlock the box call 111 and give the address and Postcode 5573.
+The AED is stored in a stainless steel box on the street-facing wall of the public changing rooms in the Hank Edwards Reserve.
+To unlock the box call 111 and give the address and Postcode: 5573.
 You will be given a combination number.
-Full instructions play on the defibrilator.
+Full instructions play on the defibrillator.

 Listen to the radio.
 An emergency assembly area will be established at Walker’s Barn which is situated on the north side of the road ½ km from the settlement towards Manakau.